Pregnant? Here’s What to Know About COVID-19 Risk

 The culprit behind COVID-19 is a virus named SARS-CoV-2.
 This new virus is closely related to the SARS-CoV-1 virus (which caused the severe acute respiratory syndrome outbreak in 2002).
 It’s also a cousin of MERS-CoV (which causes Middle East respiratory syndrome).
 There’s no evidence that either of those diseases can be passed from mother to fetus during the pregnancy, Dr. Goje notes.

-The nine pregnant women in The Lancet study got sick during their second or third trimesters.
 Doctors still aren’t sure how the disease might affect women and developing babies earlier in pregnancy, during the first trimester.

 High fevers in early pregnancy can increase the risk of some birth defects, Dr. Goje notes.
 That’s something doctors and researchers will need to watch closely as COVID-19 unfolds.
 “Little is known right now about the impact of COVID-19 in the first trimester,” she says.